rizemon/tp/docs/DeveloperGuide.md

 The `Logic` component consists of:

-- `Parser`: Handles user input and decides the `Command` object to create.
+- `Parser`: Handles user input and decides the `XYZCommand` object to create.
-- `RecipeCommandParser`: When `Parser` detects that a `RecipeXYZComand` object needs to be created, the user input is handed over from `Parser` and will decide the `Command` object to create.
+- `RecipeCommandParser`: When `Parser` detects that a `RecipeXYZComand` object needs to be created, the user input is handed over from `Parser` and will decide the `RecipeXYZCommand` object to create.
-- `Command`: An abstract class that defines the blueprint for the derived `XYZCommand` classes. <a name="designListOfCommands"></a>
+- `Command`: An abstract class that defines the blueprint for the derived `XYZCommand` and `RecipeXYZCommand` classes. <a name="designListOfCommands"></a>
     - `InputCommand`: Takes in a string from the user and sets it as the current `Data` object to perform operations on.
     - `ShowCommand`: Shows the current Data object.
     - `HelpCommand`: Displays all command syntaxes to the user.